ml-tooling/ml-workspace/docs/update-workspace-image.md

    - Check folder sizes via `Disk Usage Analyzer` within the Desktop VNC
    - Check all webtools/features (just open and see of running):
      - Jupyter, VNC, JupyterLab, VS-Code, Ungit, Netdata, Glances, Filebrowser, Access Port, SSH Access, Git Integration, Tensorboard
+     - Check if novnc settings are applied in settings menu: reconnect = True, scaling = remote, and correct websockify path
+     - Check if vs-code settings are applied: the settings file in vs-code should be filled with some settings

 9. Build and test `light` flavor: